Tyler-42690/big_data_final_project/objectives.md

 Visualizations (3 Total)
 Use Streamlit or Matplotlib or Tableau or Power BI.

-⦁	If using Tableau/Power BI, the data must come directly from your Big Data system (not flat files) (NEEDS IMPLEMENTATION).
+⦁	If using Tableau/Power BI, the data must come directly from your Big Data system (not flat files) (Matplotlib, DONE).

 ⦁	Your dashboard should use the aggregated data (NEEDS IMPLEMENTATION).